HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 (This is my unsuccessful attempt to add a touch sensor to the final record player with the speaker.)

 I have successfully created a working record player with a motor and speaker but need to continue testing touch sensors.
-(More Information in the 'touch sensor testing' sectio.
+(More Information in the 'touch sensor testing' section).

-After some more research and prototyping, I have successfully found a successful reliable option that plays the speaker when a sensor is triggered.
+After some more research and prototyping, I have found a successful reliable option that plays the speaker when a sensor is triggered.
 More details about this process in the 'touch sensor testing' section.

 ### Fireplace Interaction Construction ###

 I also made the fire part.
 The leds are salvaged from some battery operated tea lights so they glow and flicker like real fire.
-Created on a wooden stock base, I added sticks and then the fire on top.
-I created the fire using the rubber fake flame casing using on the top of the faux tea lights.
+Created on a wooden stick base painted black, I added sticks and then the fire on top.
+I created the fire using the rubber fake flame casing from the top of the faux tea lights.
 I glued three together, added extra hot glue texture and finished it off with some yellow cellophane to add more colour glow and flame texture.
-The three Leds slot perfectly into the rubber flame casing and the metal pins stick out the back so I can have access to them later.To complete the aesthetic features of the fireplace, I added a shelf and brick detailing.
-I used carboard hand cut bricks aranged onto the basic wood piece and I layed wrinkled tissue paper on top to add more texture. i painted it with different tones to increase realism.
+The three Leds slot perfectly into the rubber flame casing and the metal pins stick out the back so I can have access to them later.
+To complete the aesthetic features of the fireplace, I added a shelf and brick detailing.
+I used carboard hand cut bricks aranged onto the basic wood piece and I layed wrinkled tissue paper on top to add more texture.
+I painted it with different tones to increase realism.
 The shelf is made of a wooden stick and is cut so it slots in perfectly.
 I painted the inside of the fireplace black to maximise the Led glow and added a border on the floor using a wooden stick.

 ![Image](access8.jpg)
 (This is an image of the fireplace in progress.)